art-e-fact/example-turtlesim/README.md

 Runs should work out of the box, assuming complete X11 configuration:

-    artefacts run --in-package basic_tests
+    artefacts run --in-container basic_tests

 This command will build any missing image before running a container.
-Please add `--repackage` to force a rebuild as needed.